tttsaurus/Ingame-Info-Reborn-Wiki/docs/wiki/ixml.md

 You _**can only**_ use _serviceable elements_ (which are _solid implementations_) in ixml files.

 ## Element
-What is an `Element`
-- It contains several style properties that determine visuals and other important stuff
-  - such as `uid`, `width`, `height`
+Firstly, what is an `Element`?
+It contains several style properties that determine visuals and other layout-related properties such as `uid`, `width`, `height`.

 And that's it. `Element` is basically the most fundamental and simple thing in gui layout specification.